 - Optional online orientation program for transfer students

-- Immediately after attending, 85% of students surveyed reported that orientation was a valuable experience (Summer 2015), and six weeks into the first semester over ¾ of students surveyed rated the orientation program as valuable (Fall 2015)
+- Immediately after attending, 89% of first-year students surveyed reported that orientation was a valuable experience (Summer 2016), and six weeks into the first semester approximately ¾ of first-year students surveyed rated the orientation program as valuable (Fall 2016)

 Helps students achieve lifelong career fulfillment through self-assessment, career exploration, and job search techniques.
 The mission of Career Services is to “empower you to discover, develop, and achieve your strengths, your career, your future.”